Singular perturbations models in phase transitions for anisotropic higher-order materials: Lower bound

 By the Radon-Nikod\'ym Theorem we write $\mu=f\Hd\mres(\partial^* E \cap \Omega)+\sigma$, for $f$ a non-negative function and for $\sigma$ a non-negative measure which is singular with respect to $\Hd\mres(\partial^*E\cap \Omega)$.

 We now show that the function $f$ can be estimated from below in terms of the function $g$ defined by \eqref{density}.
-At that end, for every $x\in\R^n,\nu\in\Sd$, we introduce $\widetilde{Q}^{\nu}(x)$ an open subset of $Q^\nu(x)$ having $C^1$ boundary and such that
+To see this, for every $x\in\R^n$, $\nu\in\Sd$ we consider $\widetilde{Q}^{\nu}(x)$ an open subset of $Q^\nu(x)$ having $C^2$ boundary and such that

 For every $x\in\partial^*E\cap \Omega$ we consider $\nu=\nu_E(x)$ the inner unit normal to $\partial^*E\cap \Omega$ at $x$.
-By \eqref{Q rectangle}, using Theorem \ref{thm:structurethm} one can show that for $\Hd$-a.e. $x\in\partial^*E\cap \Omega$ we have
+By \eqref{Q rectangle}, using Theorem \ref{thm:structurethm} one can show that for $\Hd$-a.e.\ $x\in\partial^*E\cap \Omega$ we have

 where we used the notation $\widetilde{Q}_r^\nu(x)=\{y\in \R^n: y/r\in\widetilde{Q}^\nu(x)\}$.
-By the Besicovitch Derivation Theorem, for $\Hd$-a.e. $x\in \partial^*E\cap \Omega$ we have
+By the Besicovitch Derivation Theorem, for $\Hd$-a.e.\ $x\in \partial^*E\cap \Omega$ we have

 Additionally, given $x\in \partial^*E\cap\Omega$ such that \eqref{eq:besicovitch 1} holds, since $\{\mu_n\}_n$ weakly*-converges to $\mu$, it follows from \eqref{new ratio liminf} and a diagonal argument that there exists a vanishing sequence $\{r_n\}_n$, with $\e_n\ll r_n$, such that